 1. Uyghur Polo / Pilaf

 Known throughout Central Asia as “rice pilaf”, Uyghur polo is a tasty mix of rice, carrots and lamb meet slow cooked in oil.
 It is without a doubt that pollo is the most popular Uyghur dish in Xinjiang.

 You can request this dish by just saying “polo”.
 It is known in Chinese as 抓饭/Zhuāfàn.

 2. Uyghur Laghman / Hui BanMian

-The Uyghur and Hui have similar dishes here – laghman and banmian.
+The Uyghur and Hui have similar dishes here – Uyghur laghman and the Hui Banmian.
 The concept is simple: pulled noodles covered in a concoction of meat, vegetables and oil.

 As I’ve already mentioned, the dish is known by many names, but the most popular Chinese name is 拌面/Bànmiàn.